adarmonicteam/adarmonicteam.github.io/index.md

 {% include ForHover.html %}

-**Fukukshima**.
-A hashtag that appeared multiple times.
-It was quite distinct so we decided to give it its own topic

 ## Gaining Viewers

 The Trolls were able to gain the attention of the masses via various strategies.